Skip to main content

 7 years and older

-Significant separation anxiety at this age is less common and more likely to represent a clinical concern.
-If your school-age child cannot attend school, refuses sleepovers, or becomes panicked when you leave the house, it is time to seek professional guidance.
+Significant separation anxiety at this age is less common and worth taking seriously.
+If your school-age child cannot go to school, refuses sleepovers, or panics when you leave the house, it is time to seek professional guidance.

 How Do You Know When Separation Anxiety Is More Than a Phase?

 Every child cries at some goodbyes.
-The question is whether the distress is proportionate, whether it resolves, and whether it prevents your child from doing things they want or need to do.
-Here are the signals that separation anxiety has moved beyond the developmentally expected range:
+The question is whether the distress matches the situation, whether it passes, and whether it stops your child from doing things they want or need to do.
+Here are the signs that separation anxiety has gone beyond what is developmentally expected:

-Intensity: Your child's reaction is extreme—panic attacks, vomiting, or inconsolable crying that lasts well beyond the goodbye.
+The reaction is extreme: Panic attacks, vomiting, or inconsolable crying that lasts well beyond the actual goodbye.

 Avoidance: Your child refuses to go to school, attend parties, or sleep alone, and this refusal is getting worse.